ka-dyn/ExpandedContent/README.md

 I'd also like to give a big shoutout and thank you to bubbles, Narria, CascadingDragon, and everyone else who has been so kind in the Modding discord.
 Seriously, thank you!

+v0.2.91
+-Added Achaekek
+-Fixed bug where companions would forget their faiths -Cleaned up Temple Champion

 v0.2.9
 -Works on 1.2 beta
 -New archetype Temple Champion